ef4/decorator-transforms/README.md

 The solution to both problems is setting `runEarly: true` on `decorator-transforms`.
 This setting is not the default because it does incur the cost of an extra traversal in babel's `pre` phase.

+## A Note on Naming Conventions

+If you try to use the string name "decorator-transforms" in a babel config file, babel will assume you mean the NPM package "babel-plugin-decorator-transforms".
+This is a terrible convention.
+The solution is to use the string "module:decorator-transforms" instead.

 ## Trying this in an Ember App

 1. Install the `decorator-transforms` package.